mgalgs/github-pr-fetch/README.md

 GitHub pull request pages, making it easy to fetch and check out pull requests locally without some nonsense `gh` utility, just plain ol' git.

+This idea was borrowed from the Gerrit Code Review tool.
+Gerrit users using
+Github: rejoice!

 # Installation

 You can install this extension from the Firefox Browser Add-ons store: